 Fort Sinquefield is an historic site on the National Register of Historic Places.
 Located near present day Grove Hill, Alabama, it is situated in the fork of the Tombigbee and Alabama Rivers, territory that was originally occupied by the Creek Indian tribe.
 The fort was built in 1813 by pioneers who had come to the Mississippi Territory seeking to settle.
 As they created homesteads in areas occupied by the native tribe, tensions gradually increased and ultimately erupted in war between the Creeks and the settlers at the same time as the War of 1812.
 The fort was was the site of a tragic battle in September of 1813.

 Managed by the Clarke County Historical Society, interpretive signs on site tell the story of the battle and place it in the context of the larger Creek War of 1813-1814 and the War of 1812.

 A replica of the corner of the old fort wall marks the place thought to be the original fort location.
 Visitors are welcome to take a self-guided tour at any time of year and can walk from the fort site to the spring that was part of the events that unfolded at the battle.
 The full story of the battle is summarized in a slide presentation on The Story page of this site.
 In addition to self-guided tours, the Historical Society also hosts events at the fort site periodically.

 To visit the fort site, travel east from Grove Hill, Alabama, on Highway 84.
 Near the community of Whatley, a sign on Highway 84 marks Fort Sinquefield Road, on which the site is located.
 [Click to see location on Google Maps.]

-Fort Sinquefield is listed on the National Register of Historic Places.
-The site is owned by the Fort Sinquefield Historical Association and is leased to the Clarke County Historical Society.
+Fort Sinquefield is owned by the Fort Sinquefield Historical Association and is leased to the Clarke County Historical Society.